sendhilg/movie-ticket-price-comparison/README.md

         $ pip -V

-After the virtual environment is created, use the package manager 'pip' to install requirements for the application.
+After the virtual environment is created and activated, use the package manager 'pip' to install requirements for the application.

     $ pip install -r requirements.txt

 ## Launching the application locally:

+Important:
-For the application to be able to retrieve data from the downstream API's, the API Access Key must be provided in the http request headers 'x-access-token'.
+    For the application to be able to retrieve data from the downstream API's, the API Access Key must be provided by the application in the http request headers 'x-access-token'.

     Create an environment variable called MOVIES_API_ACCESS_TOKEN and set it to the required access key value using the export(Linux) or set(Windows) command.

 Django web framework is used to develop this application.
 Run the below manage.py command to run the local server for the application: